 Microwave Cooking: 17 Time-Saving Microwave Hacks

-We have gathered up 17 genius time-saving and microwave-safe dish that will absolutely blow your mind.
+We have gathered up 17 genius time-saving, microwave-safe dishes that will absolutely blow your mind.
 Check them out!

 Mug Cakes | One Crazy House

 Mug cakes are all the rage right now because they are single-serving “cakes” that you can “bake” in your microwave.
-Usually ready in about 1 minute, they are perfect for families who may not want to keep a lot of desserts sitting around – or who can’t agree on just one flavor for dessert. 😉
+Usually ready in about 1 minute, they are perfect for families who may not want to keep a lot of desserts sitting around – or who can’t agree on just one flavor!

 Corn on the Cob | Made in a Pinch

 Corn on the cob is a summer staple side dish, but it can also take a long time to prepare.
-If you shuck it and boil it, you’re looking at 30+ minutes (not gonna work on busy nights).
+If you shuck and boil it, you’re looking at 30+ minutes (that’s not gonna work on busy nights).

 Instead, microwave your corn on the cob in a microwave-safe bowl.
-It only takes a few minutes and even makes shucking your corn faster and easier.
-Perfect weeknight side dish!
+It only takes a few minutes, and even makes shucking your corn faster and easier.
+This is the perfect weeknight side dish, and it will make your cookouts, and feeding a crowd, a lot simpler!

 Poached Eggs | Bon Appétit

-Do you love those warm, runny yolks surrounded by silky, firm whites?
-Look up how to make poached eggs, and you’ll find multiple methods, but this one is an old restaurant hack that makes perfect poached eggs every time without making a big mess.
-Bonus: not only does it turn out perfectly, but it hardly takes any time at all.
+Do you love warm, runny yolks, surrounded by silky, firm whites?
+Look up how to make poached eggs, and you’ll find multiple methods, but this one is an old restaurant hack that makes perfect poached eggs every time–without a big mess.
+Bonus: not only does it turn out perfectly, this hardly takes any time at all!

 Get More Juice From Your Citrus | The Spruce Eats